leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

-David Graeber defines _revolutionary action_ in _Fragments of an Anarchist Anthropology_ as direct action which subverts the necessity for the state, the application of real leaderless solutions, and the proposal of such systems, in fact David graber states:
+David Graeber defines _revolutionary action_ in _Fragments of an Anarchist Anthropology_ as direct action which subverts the necessity for the state, the application of real leaderless solutions, and the proposal of such systems, in fact David Graeber states:

 > It’s not just that anarchism does not tend to have much use for high
 > theory.
 It’s that it is primarily concerned with forms of pracice; it insists,